Policy Action

 Criteria

-1. Transparently and publicly report, for each high school, disaggregated data on graduates’ enrollment and progress in postsecondary education.
+To meet the criteria for this policy action, a state must transparently and publicly report, for each high school, disaggregated data on graduates’ enrollment and progress in postsecondary education.
 Progress could include data on success during the first year of college, persistence beyond the first year of college, or graduation from college.

 The National Landscape